shakfu/py/source/projects/py/README.md

     outlets
         left outlet              : primary output (anything)
         middle outlet            : bang on failure
         right outlet             : bang on success
 ```

 ### Key Features

-The `py` external has the following c-level methods:
+The `py` external has the following C-level methods:

 category | method   | param(s)      | in/out | can change ns
 :------- | :--------| :------------ | :----: | :------------: